 Now that you can better identify highly functional e-prescribing features, we hope you have an easier time assessing what your facility needs out of an e-prescribing solution.

-Want to learn more about how AURA’s tech can enhance your e-prescribing situation?
+Want to learn more about how AURA, Sigmund’s enterprise EHR, can enhance your e-prescribing situation?
 Reach out to speak with one of our knowledgable professionals today!
-And if you’re ready to see the power of AURA’s e-prescribing tools in real-time, hit the button below!

-For more insights on other valuable EHR software tools, check out this blog post that explores 3 critical medical software solutions for behavioral health.
+For more insights on other valuable EHR software tools for your medical team, check out this blog post that explores 3 critical medical software solutions for behavioral health.